GoHelpFund (HELP) Price Tops $0.0005 on Top Exchanges

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.

 GoHelpFund’s total supply is 23,000,000 coins and its circulating supply is 12,147,167 coins.
+The official website for GoHelpFund is gohelpfund.com.
+GoHelpFund’s official Twitter account is @GoHelpFund_com and its Facebook page is accessible here.
 The Reddit community for GoHelpFund is /r/gohelpfund and the currency’s Github account can be viewed here.
-GoHelpFund’s official Twitter account is @GoHelpFund_com and its Facebook page is accessible here.
 The official message board for GoHelpFund is blog.gohelpfund.com.
-The official website for GoHelpFund is gohelpfund.com.

 GoHelpFund Coin Trading